Wildst/dnd/dm/Dragon of Icespire Peak/README.md

 * Some unknown lord teleported everyone and got rid of some of their powers.
 * They got stranded in an unknown city where they walked around a little.
 * After a walk, some shopping, and talking they go back to the initial tavern where a tavern brawl and a troll make them seem kinda  heroic and get the attention of a celebrity who needs their help finding a lost friend.
+**Marpenoth 5**

+### 22/04/2022 - Session 3.2
+* After talking to some people in the Skewered Dragon, they enter a Zhentarim hideout and find dead bodies and some Kenku's inside.
+* They kill them all, but 1 of them is only uncouncious, waking up tied up
+* The kenku spills some information before the city watch shows up:
+  * Xanathar sends its regards
+  * Tie up the pretty boy in the back room!
+  * Follow the yellow signs in the sewers.
+  * No time to loot the place.
+Just get him to the boss.
+* The city watch gives a couple of words of advice, together with the code legal before sending them on their way.
+* Renear is going to show them an entrance to the sewers to help them get to Floon